 Shelley Stonebrook, Senior Editor

-Shelley is particularly interested in sustainable, local food production (and consumption), organic gardening, crafting homemade products, soap-making, home canning and food preservation, composting, raising awareness about the ills of industrial agriculture, waste reduction, and environmental justice.
+Shelley is particularly interested in sustainable, local food production (and consumption), organic gardening, crafting homemade products, soapmaking, home canning and food preservation, composting, waste reduction, and raising awareness about the ills of industrial agriculture.
 She generally shakes her fists toward the sky when confronted with all things disposable — especially plastics — and her vehemence about reusing anything and everything is sometimes to the chagrin of those around her (“Pardon, but were you going to use the back side of that piece of paper?”).

-At MOTHER, she heads up the Organic Gardening beat, works on the Vegetable Garden Planner, and posts in the Organic Gardening blog.
-While Shelley was working at the main publishing company’s Kansas office, she worked in and coordinated the Ogden community garden (pictured at right) that she helped start with her co-workers.
+At MOTHER, she heads up the Organic Gardening beat, corrals the Green Gazette department, and works on the Vegetable Garden Planner and other apps and digital resources for gardeners.
+While Shelley was working at the main publishing company’s Kansas office, she worked in and coordinated the Ogden community garden (pictured above) that she helped start with her co-workers.
 Now, she steps out of her back door to pull weeds and plant seeds on her lunch breaks.